munibinam/munibinam.github.io/_pages/about.md

 <div class="personal-section">
   <h3>Photography</h3>
-  <p>I am also a hobbyist photographer and like to explore new places.</p>
+  <p>I am also a hobbyist photographer and like to travel and photograph different landscapes, wildlife and nature.</p>

   <div class="photo-gallery">
     <div class="photo-item">